Catalytic converter theft – what you need to know

 2. Cameras and alarms

-You could install CCTV at home or a dashcam in your car to monitor your car when it’s parked in your driveway.
+Install CCTV at home or a dashcam in your car to monitor your car when it’s parked in your driveway.
 A catalytic converter thief might equally be deterred if they see a dashboard camera in your car.

 3. Anti-theft devices

 Thieves might steal your car for other parts too, not just your catalytic converter.
-Although a tracking device won't stop your car from being stolen, it could help you recover it before your vehicle gets stripped for parts.
+Although a tracking device doesn't stop your car from being stolen, it could help you recover it before your vehicle gets stripped for parts.

 4. Etching or watermarking